Teaching Stories by Idries Shah

 Our publishing program began in 1998 with a series of 11 traditional teaching stories from Central Asia and the Middle East, collected and adapted for children by the author and educator Idries Shah and now available in paperback and eBook editions.

 In 2021, we are very pleased to welcome Idries Shah’s daughter, Safia Shah, to our Board of Directors and to announce a partnership between Hoopoe Books and Kashfi’s Children, a U.K. community interest company she founded and directs.
 This collaboration will enable Hoopoe to co-publish, promote and sell additional children’s teaching stories authored by Idries Shah, and to provide them free of charge to at-risk children throughout the world.

 These traditional stories have been commended by Western educators and psychologists, the U.S. Library of Congress, National Public Radio and other news media for their unique ability to foster social-emotional development, thinking skills and higher-level perception in children and adults alike.

 “…a series of children’s books that have captivated the hearts and minds of people from all walks of life.
 The books are tales from a rich tradition of story telling from Central Asia and the Middle East.
 Stories told and retold to children, by campfire and candlelight, for more than a thousand years.
 Through repeated readings, these stories provoke fresh insight and more flexible thought in children.
 Beautifully illustrated.” —NEA Today – The Magazine of the National Education Association

 Listen to the Original NPR Report

 Teaching Stories and the Brain

-Speaking at the Library of Congress, leading psychologist Robert Ornstein gives a presentation on the effectiveness of the Teaching-Story in developing thinking skills and perceptions.
-His lecture includes a video version of 2 Hoopoe titles: Neem the Half-Boy and The Clever Boy and the Terrible, Dangerous Animal.
+Speaking at the Library of Congress, leading psychologist Robert Ornstein gives a presentation on the effectiveness of the teaching-story in developing thinking skills and perceptions.
+His lecture includes a video version of two Hoopoe titles: Neem the Half-Boy and The Clever Boy and the Terrible, Dangerous Animal.